saulpierotti/markdown_notebook/DRD.md

 * It is a non-parametric test that estends the Mann-Whitney U test

 ## Multiple testing
+* If I am testing multiple times the same dataset I risk to get an unacceptably high number of false positives
 * Bonferroni correction: just divide by the number of tests
 * Benjamin Hunger correction